AqwamCreates/DataPredict/docs/API/Others/ReinforcementLearningQuickSetup.md

 * numberOfReinforcementsPerEpisode: The number of reinforcements to decay the epsilon value.

 * epsilon: The higher the value, the more likely it focuses on exploration over exploitation.
 The value must be set between 0 and 1.
 Exploration means choosing a random action to try to get better overall average performance, while exploiting means choosing an action that has the potential to increase the performance.

-* epsilonDecayFactor: The higher the value, the slower the epsilon decays to lower value.
-The value must be set between 0 and 1.

 * actionSelectionFunction: The function on how to choose an action.
 Available options are: